Spare Parts Inventory Management – Part 1

 Creating a spare parts inventory management program is not easy.
 Here are the things you’ll have to manage and the decisions you’ll need to make.

-- Get all like parts together and organized.
+- Get all the like parts together and organized.

-Include people with detailed knowledge of all parts that your maintenance team use: electrical, mechanical, hydraulic, pneumatics, electronics and more.
+Include people with detailed knowledge of all parts that your maintenance team use: electrical, mechanical, hydraulic, pneumatic, electronics, and more.
 Many items look alike but are not the same OEM part number.
 Same-looking parts may have different functions.
 Time can be lost identifying parts and their usages.
 This is especially true for electrical and electronic parts.

 This must happen before you research, price and purchase parts cabinets, shelving units and racking.